Export Image

 • USB (SIRIS only): lets you export an image to an attached USB drive.
 These are thick-provisioned and can expand to the maximum size of the attached disk.

-You can only have one USB drive attached to the device to use this feature,this includes virtual drives
+You can only have one USB drive attached to the device to use this feature, this includes virtual drives

 1. Select the Export format.
-The Time Requirements listed below represent the amount of time your Datto appliance will need to create the export, not the amount of time it will take to transfer the export to your hypervisor.
+The Time Requirements listed below represent the amount of time the Datto appliance will need to create the export, not the amount of time it will take to transfer the export to your hypervisor.
 All times shown are estimates and can vary depending on system overhead and resource availability.

 • VMDK-linked: Raw disk image with VMDK pointer file.